Monday, April 13, 2026

 I've been hitting some home runs adding great pieces to the Dukes of Hazzard collection.
 Here's a new batch for Dukes goodness.

 First up is a really cool piece all ready for display.
 It's an animation cel from "The Dukes" cartoon that ran for two seasons during the Golden Era of the Dukes.
-This image features Bo and Luke, not Coy and Vance, who were on the the first season.
+This image features Bo and Luke, not Coy and Vance, who were on the first season.
 This is the most commonly used image from the cartoon.

-That makes this special, though, is that it's an actual animation cel, not just artwork from the series.
+What makes this special, though, is that it's an actual animation cel, not just artwork from the series.

 Looking at it from an angle shows that it has depth and is made up of several layers of art.